vvgfx/CS5310/README.md

 - Multithreaded job-system - a job system that runs on parallel threads.
 Currently used for asset loading, UI and other updates,etc.
 - Double-buffered command queue - A system where scenegraph updates are added to a queue and processed before the start of the frame.
 This is used along with jobs to implement asset loading and other heavy tasks
 - Double-buffered Tasks - A system where you can load models and textures in parallel, then transfer to GPU memory in the main thread (this is because openGL is inherently single threaded, so running parallel gl commands on parallel threads will interweave them.)
-- Cubemaps - Skyboxes using cubemaps with HDRI maps in progress!
+- Cubemaps - Skyboxes using cubemaps with HDRI maps.
+- IBL - Image Based lighting
+- VXGI - Voxel Cone Traced Global Illumination for real-time indirect lighting and soft shadows.